theOGognf/rl8/examples/algotrading/README.rst

-It's recommended that you browse the example's files to gain an understanding of how custom environments and models should be defined to get the most benefit out of **rlstack**'s design.
+It's recommended that you browse the example's files to gain an understanding of how custom environments and models should be defined to get the most benefit out of **rl8**'s design.
 The example is organized as follows:

 * ``./__main__.py`` is the main script.
 * ``./env.py`` contains the environment's definition.